withinJoel/Elsa/README.md

 * If you are a very big fan of terminal and browsing, Then this app is for you.

 # To get started
-* Download the latest release from the github page (See to your right, There you could see 'Releases' under that you can see the latest release)
+* Download the latest release from the github page (See to your right, There you could see 'Releases' under that you can see the latest release.
+In that download the .exe file)
 * Install it.
 (Some antivirus may flag it as a virus, But trust me its not)
 * You can run the Elsa terminal from you desktop or by going to C/Program Files (x86)/Elsa/Elsa.exe.
 * That's it! 🎉